 Before you can use Direct Connect, you must contact your financial institution to activate your account for use with QuickBooks online services.
-The account with your financial institution must be a business account.
 Your financial institution may charge you a fee for using this service.
 If you are unable to set up Direct Connect successfully, try using Web Connect instead.